sawa2d2/k8s-on-kvm/okd/README.md

 cp install-config.yaml.backup install-config.yaml && openshift-install create ignition-configs
 ```

 ## Provision resources
-Copy [sample/main.tf](./sample/main.tf) to your project root and run the following commands:
+Copy a sample in [sample/](./sample) to your workespace and run the following:

 ```
 terraform init
 terraform apply -auto-approve
 ```

-Check if DNS records are as follow:
+Check if DNS records are like follows:
 ```
 $ less /etc/libvirt/qemu/networks/okd.xml
 ...